-In this tutorial I'll show you how to create a sci-fi artwork with planets, spaceships and nebulae.
+In this tutorial, I'll show you how to create a sci-fi scene with planets, spaceships, and nebulae.
 You'll learn how to create a space background from scratch, make a planet in a simple way, and combine space elements using blending techniques.
 You'll also learn how to adjust the contrast and color, create lighting effects, and enhance the depth of field.

 The following assets were used during the production of this tutorial:

 1. How to Create a Space Background

 Make a new 3000 x 2000 px document in Photoshop.

 Press Control-Shift-N to make a New Layer.
 Activate the Brush Tool (B) with a soft round one, and set the foreground to